A-AbdAlrazeq/Group_Project/README.md

 - The user can cancel the car reservation.

 - The user can pay electronically.
+- The User can filter car depend on (Fual Type,Model,Color,Price)
+- Users can bookmark cars to review and add to cart later
+- Responsive layout
 ## Demo
 -----
 ### Home Page